Prof. Tamas Lazar

 - Ramos, L. L. P. et al. “Monoallelic POLR3A variants cause a Pol III-related disorder characterized by peripheral neuropathy.” medRxiv (2025).

 - Van Nerom, M. et al. “C9orf72-linked arginine-rich dipeptide repeats aggravate pathological phase separation of G3BP1.”
-Proceedings of the National Academy of Sciences USA (2024).
+Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+(2024).

 - Jiao, X. et al. “A cyclin D1 intrinsically disordered domain accesses modified histone motifs to govern gene transcription.”
 Oncogenesis (2024).